 There are some unique aspects when it comes to teachers rethinking their careers.
-So I have invited my career coach colleague, Laura Litwiller, to share her insights because she specializes in helping teachers at a career crossroads.
+So I have invited my respected colleague and former teacher, Laura Litwiller (career coach for teachers), to share her insights.

-With a background in education, Laura now helps teachers make a confident choice about the next step of their career.
+With a background in education and a good understanding of introvert factors, Laura now helps teachers make a confident choice about the next step of their career.
 Whether they choose to stay in the classroom or head down a different career path, they can do so with hope, clarity, and purpose.

 I believe they can do so in alignment with their personality needs too.
 There are many options.